+A National Medal winner, the Museum of Northern Arizona (MNA) has been celebrating the Colorado Plateau’s natural and cultural heritage since 1928.
+Our 200-acre research campus includes a Museum showcasing the geology, anthropology and art of the region as well as state of the art research and collections facilities.
+MNA’s renowned and award-winning Heritage Festivals of Arts & Culture (Zuni, Hopi, Navajo, and Celebraciones) draw thousands of national and international visitors.
+The Museum works in collaboration with native peoples of the region to protect and foster their cultures, traditions, and beliefs by encouraging artistic expression and supporting, empowering, and educating visitors about their art and culture.

-Position description: The Colton Garden Caretaker is responsible for coordination of volunteers in the garden, volunteer communications, volunteer hour tracking and ongoing garden care including: planting, weeding, compost management and watering.
+Position description: The Colton Community Garden Coordinator is responsible for coordination of volunteers in the garden, volunteer communications, volunteer hour tracking and ongoing garden care including: planting, weeding, compost management and watering.
 This position will work collaboratively with the Botany Research Specialist, Garden Farm Manager, and garden volunteers to maintain a productive vegetable and demonstration garden at the museum.

 Major Tasks and Responsibilities: